 You are brilliant when it comes to some of your courses, but in other areas...you just don't get it.
 It may not be just you!
 Humans learn in different ways and professors tend to teach to the masses.
 As an experienced professor, I teach students in more of a visual, applicable fashion.
 When you and I finish with our tutoring sessions you will understand the material because you will make it your own through example and solid application to your life and experiences.
 Basic Psych courses (and Soc) are typically the most failed courses taken by students.
 Often because students get lost in the minutia--and there's a lot of it.
 The idea is to pay more attention to concepts and "be like a bird flying over the course"--picking up concepts, rather than a zillion details.
 Let's get going...send me an email now and let's discuss what is possible so you can begin getting better grades!
 You can do it!
 I am happy to help.

 You can save yourself and your business thousands of dollars by implementing various planning tools to allow your business to be successful.
 Why plan?
 What builder sets out to build a house without a plan or just stops and thinks awhile!
 Supposedly you were to take an extended journey without a road map, unless the route is well known, it is likely that you would loose a lot of time or get lost.
 The old Adage is true, "If you don't know where you are going, any road will lead you there".
 Planning is not something you do TODAY for TODAY's benefit ... ... rather it is something you do NOW for the benefit of your business or your life in the FUTURE.
 Did you know that most businesses and individuals do not plan to fail but fail to plan?
 According to Dun & Bradstreet, businesses with less than 20 employees have only a 37% chance of surviving 4 years and only a 9% chance of surviving 10 years.
-For every 100 businesses formed each year, only 60 will last 1 year and... read more
+For every 100 businesses formed each year, only 60 will last... read more

 A study techniques can be utilized to tackle any subject, especially when you are required to retain information on multiple subjects.
 There are many techniques that can be used and some of which I found helped me survive both undergraduate school and graduate school.
 I've listed some of them below for you and provide an explanation of each.
 1. Mnemonics or mnemonic device - is a learning technique that aids memory.
 To improve long term memory, mnemonic systems are used to make memorization easier.
 They do so by increasing efficiency of the process of consolidation of facts and information.
 This process involves the conversion of short term memory to long term memory.
 2. Outlining - This should be a two step process.
 You should begin outlining at the beginning of the course and continually updating the outline as the course proceeds.
 During your finals week, you should then take your long course outline and condense it down to a two page key word memory jogger or concept... read more